Debra Martin Chase: Career

+Other ventures

-Chase serves on the board of directors of B&G Foods, Inc., an American holding company for branded foods which trades on the New York Stock Exchange, where she chairs the Corporate Social Responsibility Committee; Bridge Investment Group, a publicly traded alternative asset management company; and Gaming and Leisure Properties, Inc., a publicly traded real estate investment trust.
+Chase serves on the board of directors of B&G Foods, an American holding company for branded foods which trades on the New York Stock Exchange, where she chairs the Corporate Social Responsibility Committee; Bridge Investment Group, a publicly traded alternative asset management company; and Gaming and Leisure Properties, a publicly traded real estate investment trust.

 She is a member of the Motion Picture Academy, where she serves on the Producers Executive Committee, the Television Academy, and the Broadway League, where she serves on the Tony management committee.

 Personal life

 Chase was raised Catholic, stopped practicing as an adolescent, and later was married in the Church.
 She began attending Mass again some years later, identifying as Catholic in 2005.

 Chase is an honorary member of Alpha Kappa Alpha sorority.

 Producer credits

 She was a producer in all films unless otherwise noted.